How To Improve Your eCommerce Website in 15 Easy Steps (Updated for 2018)

 The online consumer experiences anxiety just like the brick and mortar consumer.
 But the difference is, for the online consumer they can leave the checkout without embarrassment.

 Think about it; you’ve picked up an item in-store, reached the counter and you’re starting to question the purchase.
 Chances are you’ll buy it because you don’t want to draw attention to yourself by leaving.
-This is not the case online.
-If you hesitate at the last minute, you leave.
+However, this is not the case online.
+If you hesitate at the last minute, you go.
 No one knows any different.

-One major concern for the online consumer is security.
+One primary concern for the online consumer is security.
 Are they putting themselves at risk by entering their credit card details on your website?
 Are you a legitimate business?